medcomdk/dk-medcom-messaging/docs/assets/documents/Intro-Technical-Spec-ENG.md

 <br>

 ## 2 General messaging model
-The <a href="#Fig1" rel="noopener noreferrer"> figure 1 </a> illustrates the general messaging model, which all MedCom FHIR messages will comply to.
+The <a href="#Fig1" rel="noopener noreferrer"> Figure 1 </a> illustrates the general messaging model, which all MedCom FHIR messages will comply to.

 As shown below in the diagram  there are four MedCom profiled FHIR resources involved in a MedCom FHIR Message: